 This is evident in separate research that claims 65% of workers would take a pay cut to work from home.

 However, working remotely doesn’t necessarily mean working from home.

 This is true in many cases, but some companies and solopreneurs also use virtual offices in order to enhance employee productivity and improve client perception.

 What is a virtual office?
 Alliance Virtual Office’s definition of a virtual office is as follows:

 “A virtual office is a combination of people, a place, technologies, and processes that come together to help businesses and individuals work more efficiently, often in a remote way.”

 Virtual office space members have access to a business address, mail handling services, a business telephone number and a range of additional features, from access to bookable conference rooms and hot desks to Live Receptionist support.

 Increase in home-based jobs

-A two-year study by Stanford University showed a productivity boost among the test group’s telecommuters of the equivalent of an extra full day’s work.
+Prior to the pandemic, a two-year study by Stanford University showed a productivity boost among the test group’s telecommuters of the equivalent of an extra full day’s work.
 Employee attrition decreased by 50% and the remote group also had fewer sick days compared with those who worked in the office full-time.

 One potential problem associated with working from home however is the inability to disconnect and to separate home life from work life.
 Coworking spaces and virtual offices (that offer hot desking) are becoming increasingly popular for this reason: they enable their members to work in a more productive environment surrounded by other people in a similar position.